CBC-UCONN/genome_size_estimation/README.md

+# Estimating genome size from raw, unassembled sequencing data

 When doing genome sequencing projects, something we often want to know _a priori_, but don't, is the approximate size of the genome.
 We can get an estimate of this from raw, unassembled sequencing data provided the coverage is high enough and the error rate is low enough (you can't use nanopore reads for this!)

 There are a few ways to do this.
-We'll illustrate the basic concept first and how features of real data complicate things, and then move on to using a piece of software called `genomescope`.
+We'll illustrate the basic concept first and how features of real data complicate things, and then move on to using a piece of software called `GenomeScope`.

 When sequencing a genome, some key numbers are the size  of the haploid genome (let's call that G), the total number of bases sequenced by the researcher (call that Bn) and the sequencing coverage, or the expected number of times each base in the genome has been sequenced (call that Cb).
 Consider that: